Integration

 What does the TimescaleDB integration cover?

 The TimescaleDB integration is the built-in LoadStrike sink for teams that want reporting events and projected metrics in PostgreSQL-compatible tables.
-The public site also publishes matching Grafana starter assets for teams that visualize those tables through Grafana.
+The site also publishes matching Grafana starter assets for teams that visualize those tables through Grafana.

 That gives self-hosted teams a direct path from transaction-aware run artifacts into a data platform they may already use for operational analysis.